 Road salt is used so that the roads are safe for traveling in the winter.
 People still must get around and the road salt makes it possible for them to do so.
 While road salt helps to keep drivers safe, it can also be harmful to your vehicle so you should be careful to clean it off your car whenever possible.

-In the past winter, 17 million tons of road salt was used in the country according to the Salt Industry that is based in Virginia.
+Every year, over 17 million tons of road salt is sprayed on roads in the United States.
 It is necessary to treat the roads when they are difficult for traveling during the winters, so road salt is a valuable commodity.
 Because so much is needed during the icy and snowy months of the year, some cities find themselves without enough to take care of their road systems.
 This leads to poor driving conditions which can make travelling difficult.
 Knowing this, many areas, including here in the Midwest, have already beefed up on their road salt supply just to be on the safe side for when the bad weather starts rolling in.

 What Road Salt is Made Out Of?